anachronism/CS534Group11/Project_1/README_PROBLEM2.txt

 listOfTimeSettings = []
 listOfTimeSettings = [0.1, 0.25, 0.5, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10]

-#number of times to repeat the program.
-For every time in listOfTimeSetttings the
-program can execute numberOfCycles numberOfCycles = 1
+number of times to repeat the program execution for every time in listOfTimeSetttings the program can execute numberOfCycles numberOfCycles = 1